 EWW Covered Call Strategy

-EWW (iShares MSCI Mexico ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.
+EWW (iShares MSCI Mexico ETF), in the Financial Services sector, (Asset Management - Global industry), listed on AMEX.

-The iShares MSCI Mexico ETF seeks to track the investment results of a broad-based index composed of Mexican equities.
+The iShares MSCI Mexico ETF is designed to mirror the investment performance of a comprehensive index consisting of shares from a diverse range of companies operating in Mexico.

-EWW (iShares MSCI Mexico ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $2.22B, a beta of 1.05 versus the broader market, a 52-week range of 57.28-81.65, average daily share volume of 1.9M, a public-listing history dating back to 1996.
+EWW (iShares MSCI Mexico ETF) trades in the Financial Services sector, specifically Asset Management - Global, with a market capitalization of approximately $1.86B, a beta of 1.06 versus the broader market, a 52-week range of 58.87-81.65, average daily share volume of 1.4M, a public-listing history dating back to 1996.
 These structural characteristics shape how EWW etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a covered call on EWW?